`The peculiar risk lay in the possibility of

 savage survivals, discords in a refined and pleasant life.

-`I thought of the physical slightness of the people, their
+`I thought of the physical slightness of the

 lack of intelligence, and those big abundant ruins, and it